 Let’s just say that recently, this process has tested my patience and spiked my stress levels!
 I don’t even know where to begin! …let’s look back at the beginning really quick.

-September, 2016-February, 2017: Since I applied earlier than most do for the Ameson Year in China program (AYC), I am further along that most of the incoming Educational Ambassadors (EAs) at this point.
-Once I received the acceptance email, Aegean (the wonderful program manager working at Ameson’s Shanghai office) guided me through the TEFL online training and submitting all this paperwork that made sure that I was healthy enough to not die in front of students, and also innocent enough that I wouldn’t cause trouble while in China (a clean criminal record).
+September, 2016-February, 2017: Once I received the acceptance email, Aegean (the wonderful program manager working at Ameson’s Shanghai office) guided me through the TEFL online training and submitting all this paperwork that made sure that I was healthy enough to not die in front of students, and also innocent enough that I wouldn’t cause trouble while in China (a clean criminal record).
 After successfully completing the online training and passing the health and background check, it was time to move on to the placement stage.

-To avoid not finishing all the paperwork and applications in time, Aegean suggested that I teach in Zhejiang Province, as Ameson has close ties to their educational bureau, which ultimately makes the visa process quicker.
+To avoid not completing all the paperwork and applications on time, Aegean suggested that I teach in Zhejiang Province, as Ameson has close ties to their educational bureau, which ultimately makes the visa process quicker.
 I, without question, agreed to place my hopes on teaching in Zhejiang!
 Aegean, then referred me to Aron, my new RPL.

 March 16th, 2017: I woke up with the mission to get my diploma and background check notarized by a notary public!
 I successfully got those suckers notarized, however I kid you not, the first three public notaries I tried were M.I.A.
 One was in the hospital, another had apparently left minutes before I arrived to who knows where, and the third was on vacation till next Wednesday.
 After taking a nice self tour of UNL’s administration office, I was finally directed to a notary public who was available!
 WOOHOO!
 I then scanned the two documents and emailed them off to Aron, despite not having been placed in a school yet!
 Public notarization: Check.